 GameFi refers to the financialization of video gaming.
 Similar to the popular crypto term DeFi, or decentralized finance, GameFi is a fusion of the words “game” and “finance.”

 GameFi is a rather broad term, and, as we’ll explain in this article, titles that are considered GameFi may have entirely different financial elements to one another.
-For example, some blockchain games reward players for completing in-game tasks while others may enable revenue generation from the various assets a player owns.
+For example, some blockchain games reward players for completing in-game tasks while others may enable the generation of some form of gains thanks to the sale of the various assets a player owns.

-It is important to note that GameFi is not gambling.
-The games we consider part of this emerging sector require players to leverage a mix of skill and strategy to generate income.
-Although luck may be a part of these games, it is not the predominant factor in determining who wins or is eligible for financial reward.
+It's important to note that GameFi isn't gambling.
+The games we consider part of this emerging sector require players to leverage a mix of skill and strategy to generate gains.
+Although luck may be a part of these games, it isn't the predominant factor in determining who wins or is eligible for financial reward.

 History of GameFi